 Suigo Sawara Ayame Park Japanese) https://ayamepark.jp/

-In Sawara, there are other boat tours available other than Katozu twelve-bride.
-The one is in the old town to travel along Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
+In Sawara, there are also small boat tours available.
+The one is in the old town to travel along the Onogawa stream, and the other is in the Suigo Sawara Ayame Park.
 One of these boating tours may be an option for tourists who want to take a shorter tour.

 Katori-jingu Shrine 香取神宮(かとりじんぐう)

-Another must-see spot in Katori city is Katori-jingu Shrine, one of the largest and major Shrines in Japan founded about 2600 years ago.
-In Japan, there are 400 shrines named “Katori"-jinja(=shrine) and the "Katori"-jingu(=prime shrine) is the head shrine.
-Katori-jingu
+Another must-see spot in the Sawara area is the Katori-Jingu Shrine, one of the largest and major shrines founded about 2600 years ago.
+In Japan, there are 400 shrines named "Katori"-jinja(=shrine), and the "Katori"-Jingu(=prime shrine) is the head shrine.

 Katori-jingu Shrine lies in a forest.

-Sawara is also known as a spot where various waters sports can be enjoyed, such as boating, canoeing and fishing.
-On weekends, cars towing a boat or a jet ski bike can be seen often on streets around there.
+Sawara area also has places where various water sports can be enjoyed, such as boating, canoeing, and fishing.
+On weekends, cars towing a boat or a jet ski bike can often be seen on the streets there.

-As Sawara area in Katori city is located on a flatland, it is perfect for cycling.
-You will get a great feeling while cycling on the road along Tanbo rice fields.
+The Sawara area in Katori city is located on a flatland, it is perfect for cycling.
+You will get a great feeling while cycling on the road in Tanbo rice fields.

-In fact, cycling is the most convenient way to make a tour around in Sawara as tourist spots are not located in one place, and the public transport is not much convenient to get to each destination.
-For example, the distance between JR Sawara Station and Katori-jingu Shrine is about 4.6km, would be a 1-hour walk or 10 min by taxi.
-It is about 9.5km between Sawara Old Town and Suigo Sawara Ayame Park, the aquatic botanical garden where the bus is served infrequently, every one hour or so. (almost every 2 hours on weekdays).
+Cycling is actually the most convenient way to make a tour around in Sawara area as tourist spots are not located in one place, and the public transport is not much convenient to get to each destination.
+For example, the distance between JR Sawara Station and Katori Jingu Shrine is about 4.6km, which will be a 1-hour walk or 10 min by taxi.
+It is about 9.5km between Sawara Old Town and Suigo Sawara Ayame Park, the aquatic botanical garden where the bus is infrequently served every one hour or so. (almost every 2 hours on weekdays).
 Bicycle rental services are available at the Tourist information office near JR Sawara Station (1-min walk), at Sawara Machinami Kouryukan (Get-together facility), and the roadside station (Michi-no Eki) on the Tonegawa riverside.
 The rental fee is 300 JP Yen per bike for a day (10:00 AM-16:00).

 Bicycle rental services are available at Tourist information office near JR Sawara Station (1-min walk), at Sawara Machinami Kouryukan (Get-together facility), and the roadside station (Michi-no Eki) on the Tonegawa riverside.
 The rental fee is 300 JP Yen per bike for a day (10:00AM-16:00).

-Getting to Sawara area from Tokyo (Ueno) by train
+Getting to the Sawara area from Tokyo (Ueno) by train

 From Keisei Ueno Station, take the Keisei Honsen train (Travel time 70 min.) and get off at Keisei Narita station.
 Take a one-min walk to JR Narita Station about 50m away.